Table of contents

 It could give you a hand with potential design changes, for instance, so that you could tweak your website to the ways people act while playing with your site.
 On top of that, it helps you analyse conversion funnels, so it’s easier to find the biggest opportunities for improvement, or create feedback polls for you to better understand the reasons behind behaviour.

 As far as analysing your marketing channels is concerned, there’s no way I am not mentioning Google Analytics!
 While I think I know this tool quite well, there’s probably so much more I could extract from it.
+Most digital marketing experts start their day with Google Analytics.

 It’s my go-to tool whenever I need to report on the results of my work, but to be honest, I check it daily for personal reasons just to see how the marketing channels I am responsible for perform.
 In fact, I tend to over-analyse some numbers sometimes but I guess it’s better to be this way than the other.